shaunorpen/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 sum += 1 is constant time (assignment) => O(1)

 The first loop runs n times.
 The second loop runs n - 1 times.
-They're nested, so we multiply them together leading to a Big O for the algorithm of n^2.
+They're nested, so we multiply them together ignoring constants.
+The Big O for this algorithm is therefore n^2.

 c)